 Background on why one might expect effects with IT in particular:

-Although project escalation is a general phenomenon, IT project escalation has received considerable attention since Keil and his colleagues began studying the phenomenon (Keil, Mixon et al. 1995).
+Although project escalation is a general phenomenon, IT project escalation has received considerable attention since Keil and his colleagues began studying the phenomenon (Keil, et al 1995).
 Survey data suggest that 30–40% of all IT projects involve some degree of project escalation (Keil, Mann, and Rai 2000).
-To study the role of sunk cost in software project escalation, Keil et al. (1995) conducted a series of lab experiments, in which sunk costs were manipulated at various levels, and subjects decided whether or not to continue an IT project facing negative prospects.
-This IT version of the sunk cost experiment was later replicated across cultures (Keil, Tan et al. 2000), with group decision makers (Boonthanom 2003), and under different de-escalation situations (Heng, Tan et al. 2003).
+To study the role of sunk cost in software project escalation, et al 1995 conducted a series of lab experiments, in which sunk costs were manipulated at various levels, and subjects decided whether or not to continue an IT project facing negative prospects.
+This IT version of the sunk cost experiment was later replicated across cultures (Keil, et al 2000), with group decision makers (Boonthanom 2003), and under different de-escalation situations (Heng, et al 2003).
 These experiments demonstrated the sunk cost effect to be significant in IT project escalation.